Reading Studies Critically

 A well-cited paper is probably right.
 Citation counts reflect influence, not accuracy.

 Papers get cited because they tell a useful or interesting story, whether or not the story holds up to scrutiny.
-Some of the most-cited results in software engineering have failed to replicate.
+Many highly-cited results in software engineering have failed to replicate.

 Check Understanding